Fireworks: the law

 Categories of fireworks

-The law sets out 4 categories of fireworks in SI 174/2015.
+Fireworks are divided into 4 categories.
 The least dangerous is Category F1 and the most dangerous is Category F4.

 Bangers are not in Category F1 and it is illegal for the general public to import, possess or use them.

-What are the offences for having a firework?
+What are the penalties for having a firework?

 It is an offence to: